alaajerbi/hackernews-clone/README.md

 # Hacker News Clone

 A hacker news clone built with ReactJS.
+With highlighted search keywords and pagination.

 ![Hacker News Clone](hnc.png)

-### This project is part of my 12 projects in 12 months challenge.

 ## Live preview
 You can view the final app [here.](https://alaajerbi.github.io/hackernews-clone)